Life is an adventure...

-My earliest memory comes from about this time… our single-parent family staying in a small duplex that somewhat sat between a deep drainage ditch and the steel track of constant trains.
+My earliest memory comes from a time… when our family lived in a small duplex that somewhat sat between a deep drainage ditch and the steel track of constant trains.
 Dad vanished when I was five.
 So; it was just Mom, myself and four younger brothers.

 Our father died when I was sixteen.
 I know about his death because the State told us in a letter.
 It said something about benefits, though we never saw any.
 The family landed in one of the largest federal government housing projects in Washington State; where we stayed until I left high school.
 Throughout these teen years, and as we continued to live in a world of dependence and subsistence; many an example played out before me.
 When the USDA food handouts ran short to feed five young boys, when medical attention was required, when the bills demanded payment or the old Dodge van begged for gas... the challenge of necessity somehow provided.
 It was illuminating; in a difficult and figure-it-out sort of way.